-To demonstrate effective mastery of one or more of the statistical techniques presented in the course applied to a student's particular research interests.
+To demonstrate effective mastery of one or more areas related to mesoscale modeling presented in the course applied to a student's particular research interests.
 Projects that related directly to a student's thesis or dissertation research are especially encouraged.
 The semester project will be worth 30% of the total course grade.